Logo Concurso Mobile

 (S. Prokofiev, D. Shostakovich, B. Bartók, R. Schedrin, P. Hindemith, A. Schonberg, A. Berg, A. Webern, I. Albeniz, E. Granados, M. de Falla, A. Ginastera, among others)

-The stages for the Adults Group will consist of the following:
+The stages for the Senior Group will consist of the following:

 1. Video Qualification Stage

-The camera must be in a fixed position, showing always the right profile of the participant, his/her hands and the piano pedals.
-The most important factors about the videos will be quality and camera position as indicated previously.
+• The camera should be in a fixed position, always showing the right profile of the candidate, the hands, and the piano pedals.

-The video must be uploaded and sent with the application material no later than Monday, June 5th, 2023.
-Please double check your recordings after uploading them to the portal, previously we have received empty recordings, recordings without sound and recordings we haven't been able to listen to..
+The videos must be uploaded to the registration portal along with the required documents by Monday, June 16, 2025.
+Please check if your recordings play correctly after uploading them to the portal, as we have occasionally received empty recordings, without sound, or that cannot be opened.

-Participants will be notified of the results of this stage no later than Friday, June 30th, 2023 via e-mail.
+Participants will be notified of the result of this test no later than Wednesday, July 2, 2025 via email.

-• An étude from one of the following composers:
+• One étude by one of the following composers

 (F. Liszt, S. Rachmaninov, C. Debussy, A. Skriabin, S. Prokofiev, among others)

-(Books I and II from "The Well-Tempered Clavier")
+(Books I and II of "The Well-Tempered Clavier")

-• A work from C. Debussy or M. Ravel
+• One work by C. Debussy or M. Ravel

-(Free choice between Preludes, Suite movements, Études, etc.)
+(Free choice among Preludes, Suite Movements, Études, etc.)

-• An important romanticism work from one of the following composers
+• One important romantic work by one of the following composers

-• An important 20th century work written after 1900, from one of the following composers:
+• One important 20th century work written after 1900, by one of the following composers

 (S. Prokofiev, D. Shostakovich, B. Bartók, R. Schedrin, P. Hindemith, A. Schonberg, A. Berg, A. Webern, I. Albeniz, E. Granados, M. de Falla, A. Ginastera, among others)